ShawonAshraf/blog/src/content/rocm-tf-ubuntu/index.md

 ### OS Support

 It's Linux only as of now.
 Even so, AMD has builds for only **Ubuntu, RHEL and CentOS**.
-As the title says, I'll be setting up ROCm on Ubuntu 18.04.
+As the title says, I'll be setting up ROCm on Ubuntu.

 ### Setup